 The range consists of faulted anticlines formed as part of the Sawatch Uplift during the Laramide orogeny, approximately 65 million years ago.
 The mountains were originally contiguous with the higher Sawatch Range to the west, but were separated during the formation of the rift valley at the headwaters of the Arkansas River, approximately 35 million years ago.

 Composition: granite, schist, quartzite

 The Sangre de Cristo Mountains are fault-block mountains similar to the Teton Range in Wyoming and the Wasatch Range in Utah.
 There are major fault lines running along both the east and west sides of the range and, in places, cutting through the range.
-Like all fault block mountain ranges the Sangre de Cristo’s lack foothills which means the highest peaks rise abruptly from the valleys to the east and west, rising 7,000 feet in only a few miles in some places.
-The mountains were pushed up around 5 million years ago, basically as one large mass of rock.
+Like all fault block mountain ranges, the Sangre de Cristo’s lack foothills, which means the highest peaks rise abruptly from the valleys to the east and west, over 7,000 feet in only a few miles in some places.
+The mountains were pushed up around 5 million years ago as one large mass of rock.
 The Sangre de Cristo range is still being uplifted today as faults in the area remain active.

 Highest Point: Blanca Peak (14,351′)

 The mountains sit on the western side of the Continental Divide, largely in southern Pitkin and northern Gunnison counties, in the area southwest of Aspen, south of the Roaring Fork River valley, and east of the Crystal River.
 Much of the range is located within the White River and Gunnison National Forest, as well as the Maroon Bells-Snowmass Wilderness and Raggeds Wilderness.
 The Elk Mountains rise nearly 9,000 ft. above the Roaring Fork Valley to the north.

 Composition: Black shale, limestone, sandstone